dbj-systems/dbj--nanolib/README.md

 - use ISO C++, which is C++17 as of 2019 Q4.
 - use ISO C++ std lib as much as possible
 - Do not lose your C experience.
-  - C is simple and forces you to deliver things, instead of re-inventing things before delivering things.
+  - C is simple and makes you deliver things, instead of re-inventing things before delivering things.
    - take same time to learn about [modern ISO C](https://gforge.inria.fr/frs/?group_id=6881).
 It has advanced.
 A lot.

 **This is "nano" lib.
 Before adding anything into it, think.**